pdb-94/miguel/README.md

 Note: The specific values for investment, operating and maintenance costs have been partially converted from euros to US$ (27.03.2023).
 The costs may differ depending on the exchange rate.

 ##### Levelized Cost of Energy
-The LCOE are calculated accoring to Michael Papapetrou et. al. for every energy supply component [5].
+The LCOE are calculated according to Michael Papapetrou et. al. for every energy supply component [5].
 The system LCOE is composed of the individual LCOEs of the system components, which are scaled according to the energetic share.
-The LCOE are calculated over the whole system lifetime.
-The LCOE includes the initial investment costs and the operation and maintenance cost.
-Cost for recycling are neglected in this evaluation.
-The investment adn operation and maintenance cost are based on specific cost from literature values.
-The specfic cost are scaled by the power (energy supply components) or capacity (energy storage).
+The LCOE are calculated over the whole systems lifetime.
+The LCOE includes the initial investment costs and the operation and maintenance costs.
+Costs for recycling are neglected in this evaluation.
+The investment and operation and maintenance cost are based on specific costs from literature values.
+The specific costs are scaled by the power (energy supply components) or capacity (energy storage).

 | System component | Specific investment cost | Specific annual operation/maintenance cost | Unit | Source |
 |-|-|-|-|-|